jessenovotny/customer-parser/README.md

 running `rake parse:csv[customers-raw.csv,<optional_new_filename>]` will create a new file in the root directory named by the value provided as a second argument in the rake task or simply "parsed_customers-raw.csv" if no optional argument is provided.

 Note: Tests were performed with data provided in the challenge description.
-If another file is to be parsed with different headers, a slight adjustment should be made to `app/workers/csv_parser.rb:17`
+If another file is to be parsed, it's headers should be adjusted to match that of the sample data located in `lib/asstes/customers-raw.csv`.

+Note: The rake task described above will run the `#parse` method on `CsvParser`, which is located in `app/workers`.
+There you will find all logic associated with this operation.